dimaodsokolov/Pecode/readme.txt

-project is ready to start, only clone to directory allure is working, but w/t screenshot
+project is ready to start, only clone to directory allure is working, but with out screenshot

 LoginPageTest - main test class